AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/vfas.md

 - Artifacts are most prominent in in X/Y, but not A/B:
     - **A *and* B** motors
         - Certain motor models have been found to cause this when both are operating at the same time (i.e. X/Y moves)
-        - The following motor settings are [:page_facing_up: passed around on the Voron Discord](https://discord.com/channels/460117602945990666/696930677161197640/925934388703793192), and apparently can help in some cases (particularly with certain LDO motors on Voron V0).
+        - The following motor settings are passed around on the Voron Discord, and apparently can help in some cases (particularly with certain LDO motors on Voron V0).
 It may also help in other cases, worth a try.

 {% raw %}
 ```